• Form

 DUTIES TO THE CLASS

-If you represent a class in litigation or settlement, you and your attorneys will have to meet certain legal standards, and will have certain special responsibilities that do not exist in a purely individual case.
-If you do not meet these standards, the Court will not certify you as a class representative.
+If you represent a class in litigation or settlement, you and your attorneys will have to meet certain legal standards and will have certain special responsibilities that do not exist in a purely individual case.
+If you do not meet these standards, the Court will not appoint you as a class representative.
 Below is a short description of those duties and responsibilities.
 Please contact us at any time to further clarify any of these points or if you have any questions whatsoever.

 1. You Are Representing the Interests of the Class.
 “The class” is the group of similarly situated people who have been affected by the challenged conduct.
 You and your attorneys will owe a “fiduciary duty” to the class.
 In general, this means that your and our primary goal is to advance the interests of the class, which includes you, ahead of your own personal interests or objectives, and that you are obligated to seek the best possible result for the class, even if it is not the best possible result for you personally.

 2. Objectives of the Litigation or Settlement.
-The two main objectives of any litigation or settlement on behalf of the class will be to obtain fair monetary relief to compensate the losses of the class and to establish systematic programmatic changes at the company to stop the challenged conduct from occurring or prevent it from happening again in the future.
+The two main objectives of any litigation or settlement on behalf of the class will be to obtain fair monetary relief to compensate the losses of the class and to establish systematic non-monetary, programmatic changes at the company to stop the challenged conduct from occurring or prevent it from happening again in the future.

 3. Duties as a Class Representative.
 As a class representative, the Court requires that you will adequately and fairly represent the class.
 This is your duty.
 Here is how you are expected to accomplish that duty: